logicalclocks/logicalclocks.github.io/docs/setup_installation/aws/upgrade_2.4.md

 !!! note
     No need to worry about the following message since this is done already in [Step 2](#step-2-add-backup-permissions-to-your-cross-account-role)

-    **Make sure that your cross-account role which you have connected to Hopsworks.ai has the following permissions:
+    **Make sure that your cross-account role which you have connected to managed.hopsworks.ai has the following permissions:
     [ "ec2:RegisterImage", "ec2:DeregisterImage", "ec2:DescribeImages", "ec2:CreateSnapshot", "ec2:DeleteSnapshot", "ec2:DescribeSnapshots"]**

 <p align="center">